Teeter, Roy George: Service no. 880558

 Dear Mother and Dad –

 I suppose you have been worrying because you have not heard from me sooner but I have been through a big “Scrap”.
 I have much to be thankful for, as I am the only one in our Section to come out alive.
-I thought my old chum Jack Summers was going to be spared, but after we had gone through the worst he and I took thirteen prisoners at one place and three more at another, he got his.
+I thought my old chum Jack Sumner was going to be spared, but after we had gone through the worst he and I took thirteen prisoners at one place and three more at another, he got his.
 I am sending you some German money in this letter, I hope the Censor lets it go through, I also have some more souvenirs such as gadgets, and ornaments, three revolvers and a dandy watch.
 I think I will send the watch home when I go on my leave, but suppose that won’t be very soon for it’s hard to get a leave at present.

 How is everybody in the old town?
 I hope you are all well and having a good time.
 Don’t worry about for I am feeling find and quite capable of taking care of myself.
 Hoping you receive this letter O.K. and that I have an early reply.